 7.8.2.
-DR Mode
+Layer 4 DR Mode

 The 'ARP problem' must be solved on each Exchange Server for DR mode to work.
-For detailed steps on solving the ARP problem for Windows 2012 and later, please refer to Solving the ARP Problem.
+For detailed steps on solving the ARP problem for Windows 2019, please refer to Solving the ARP Problem.